MRE-Code-Hub/extract_loggernet/readme.md

-Since the Campbell Data Loggers continuously append to a single `.dat` file, `extract_loggernet.py` will only read data that has been added to the `.dat` file since the last time it was run.
+Since the Campbell Data Loggers continuously append to a single `.dat` file, `extract_loggernet.py` will only read data that has been added to the `.dat` file since the last time it executed.
 To do this, it saves its file position in a hidden `.extract_loggernet_file_position.yaml` file within the input directory where the `.dat` file is located.